 [T]he air became very still and Java's lush vegetation glowed in the eerie light characteristic of sunset in the tropics.
 As at sunset, too, the horizon turned red, but it did so not only in the west but in all directions, and in the half-light distant volcanoes usually obscured by the glare of the Sun became visible.
 For the four minutes of total eclipse, the Sun, almost directly overhead, looked like a black ball surrounded by a brilliant white light.
-Most eerily of all, in one of the most densely populated rural areas in the world, there was no traffic on the roads, no movement in towns or villages, and no one watching the eclipse.8
+Most eerily of all, in one of the most densely populated rural areas in the world, there was no traffic on the roads, no movement in towns or villages, and no one watching the eclipse.9 their houses, some watching the eclipse on television, others lying in bed, all thoroughly intimidated by what had come to be known as the Sun's "sharp rays."10